realBritakee/Return-of-The-Walkers-Stable-A21/README.md

   - Traders – Modified trader locations that feature 2 new traders, one specializing in schematics and the other quests and reward papers
   - Class Stores – Featuring 2 regular traders and the 2 new traders with all the class vending machines for buying goods
   - Fire – Fire elements added to game.
 Flammable objects like wood blocks can catch fire and burn.
 Fire Extinguisher and Flame Thrower included.
 Fire enemies that can start fires

+# Enemies
+  - NPC Mod – Amazing NPC mod added that has followers, bandits, zombies and more!
+(A20 Only)

+  - Followers – You can hire NPCs to follow you around and cover your back, patrol, guard etc. (A20 Only)

+  - Zombie Hordes – All Screamer, Sleeper and Blood Moon Zombie Hordes now feature new zombies

+  - Bandits – NPC’s that will attack you on site.
+Will also attack zombies, survivors and wildlife.
+Mainly found in harder biomes such as snow and wasteland.

+  - Survivors – NPC’s that will only attack you if you attack first.
+Will attack zombies, bandits and wildlife.
+Some can be hired as followers (A20 only)